-As the disease progresses in ALS, individuals often struggle with the feeling of fatigue.
+As the disease progresses in ALS, individuals often struggle with fatigue.
 Using your energy for those activities that matter most and applying energy conservation techniques for other tasks can be a helpful strategy for maintaining a schedule that is not too tiring.
 Both PTs and OTs are trained to provide recommendations and teach energy conservation techniques.